wjrro/git-rebase-test/README.md

 3. Rebase current branch onto `master` or `dev`
 4. Squash commits

 Making changes for devel and second feature changes.
+The changes in the third feature branch depend on the changes in the second feature branch.

 Make second feature changes.